 The Group was highly consistent in implementing the priority tasks by setting forward project proposals (in cooperation with international organizations) and sharing the best practices in activities in prevention and overcoming the consequences of emergencies in the Member States, monitoring the seismic safety of infrastructures, exercising disaster and emergency management, etc.

 One of the trainings on the response in emergencies was organized in Gyumri (Republic of Armenia) commemorating the 20th anniversary of the Spitak disaster.

-The Group is presently elaborating on new priorities of cooperation within the 2nd Action Plan of the BSEC 2012 Economic Agenda (2016-2018).
-The issue of coordinatorship is also on the agenda, taking the fact that four Member States (Russia, Turkey, Romaia and Greece) has recently applied for it.
+The issue of coordinatorship of the Group and the subordinate bodies is also on the agenda, taking the fact that four Member States (Russia, Turkey, Romania and Greece) has recently applied for it.